ykandrirody/creedengo-common/doc/starter-pack.md

 This section is to help you to install and configure your first environment to develop with us !!!

+We advise you to use [Sdkman.io](https://sdkman.io/) to manage tools versions of your tools, locally.
+This tool will install different versions as you want.

 ## Requirements

 - `Docker` : <https://docs.docker.com/get-docker/>